grpc/proposal/A88-xds-data-error-handling.md

 - support for errors provided by the xDS server as per [xRFC TP3]
 - changes to the resource timer behavior
 - deprecating the "ignore_resource_deletion" server feature
+- new cache entry states, reflected in CSDS and XdsClient metrics

 ### Changes to XdsClient Watcher APIs